cisagov/get.gov/pages/help/help_faq.md

 Get more help [adding or removing domain managers](../domain-management/#add-a-domain-manager-to-your-gov-domain).

 ## Why don't I see a domain when I sign in to the registrar? {#do-not-see-my-domain}
-The domain is closely tied to the email address you use when signing in to the .gov registrar.
+Make sure you are signed into Login.gov with the correct email address associated with that domain.

 **If you had a .gov account prior to November 2023**:  We launched a new .gov registrar.
 When signing in, you need to use a [Login.gov account](https://login.gov/help/get-started/create-your-account/){.usa-link--external}{target="_blank"} that’s associated with the same email address you used to sign in to the old registrar.
 That will ensure you have access to your existing domain.